Joseph Sokolsky: Biography

-Those events drew attention of Russian officials in Istanbul, who feared that a union movement would have substantial influence on Bulgarians.
+Those events drew the attention of Russian officials in Istanbul, who feared that a union movement would have substantial influence on Bulgarians.
 Because of that, a plan was developed to detach Joseph Sokolsky from his community.
 The plan was devised by the Russian envoy, Prince Lobanov-Rostovsky, and was carried out by Petko Slaveikov who lured Sokolsky onto the Russian ship "Elbrus" that sailed from Istanbul for Odessa in June 1861.

 After arriving in Odessa, Joseph Sokolsky was taken by the Imperial Russian authorities to Kiev where he stayed for sometime in the Kyiv-Pechersk Lavra.
 Later Sokolsky was exiled to a specifically built place for him near Holosiievo Forest (southern outskirts of Kiev, near modern Holosiivskyi National Nature Park) belonging to the Kyiv-Pechersk Lavra, where he lived until his death.
-The Russian government allowed for him to build own vineyard and a small garden.
-Sokolsky was assisted by another Bulgarian who already lived in Kiev for quite sometime.
+The Russian government allowed him to build his own vineyard and a small garden.
+Sokolsky was assisted by another Bulgarian who had already lived in Kiev for quite sometime.

-After the Polish uprising of 1863, in the Greek Catholic Diocese of Chelm almost all Greek Catholic priests were suspended or expelled.
+After the Polish uprising of 1863, in the Eparchy of Chełm–Belz (Ruthenian Uniate Church) almost all Greek Catholic priests were suspended or expelled.
 With the permission of the Emperor Alexander II, in 1873-74 Joseph Sokolsky visited that region several times, and a total of 72 Greek Catholic priest were ordained.
-Joseph Sokolsky regularly filed an applications for permission to return to Bulgaria, the last of which dates from 1878, but he was always refused.
+Joseph Sokolsky regularly filed applications for permission to return to Bulgaria, the last of which dates from 1878, but he was always refused.

 Joseph Sokolsky died on 30 September 1879.

-Today the place where he lived in Kiev is known as Bolharske, after the archbishop.
+Today the place where he lived in Kiev is known as Bolharske (Bulgarian), after the archbishop.